SingularityT3/PseudoEngine2/README.md

 ==> Program exited successfully
 >
 ```
-> Tip:
+> **Tip:** For `RUNFILE` to work easily, place your `.pseudo` file in the same folder as the `PseudoEngine2` executable.
+Otherwise, you'll need to provide the full path to your file (e.g., `RUNFILE /path/to/your/hello.pseudo`).

-> The program must be stored in the _same folder_ as the executable **or** the full path of the program has to be mentioned when using `RUNFILE`
+### Running files directly from the terminal

-### Running files from the terminal
+You can also run a pseudocode file directly when you launch PseudoEngine2 from the terminal.

-Navigate to the executable and run it providing the path of the program file as an arguement similar to `RUNFILE`
+Navigate to where your `PseudoEngine2` executable is, and provide the path to your pseudocode file as an argument:

 Windows:
 ```
-PseudoEngine2.exe <filepath>
+PseudoEngine2.exe <filepath/your_program.pseudo>
 ```
 Linux/Unix:
 ```
-./PseudoEngine2 <filepath>
+./PseudoEngine2 <filepath/your_program.pseudo>
 ```

 Make sure you replace `PseudoEngine2` with the actual name of the executable or rename the executable

-## Examples
+## Example programs
 See [examples](./examples)

-## Building
+## Building from source
 Make sure cmake and a c++ compiler is installed, then clone the repository and inside its folder run the following commands:
 ```
-cmake -B build -DCMAKE_BUILD_TYPE=Release cmake --build build --config Release
+cmake -B build -DCMAKE_BUILD_TYPE=Release cmake --build build
 ```
 The executable will be generated inside the build folder